-- 16. As I noted, the EC discussion of uncertainties and risks associated with biotech products is wildly overstated.
+- 15. As noted, the EC discussion of uncertainties and risks associated with biotech products is wildly overstated.
 The United States addressed this matter comprehensively in Section II.A of its second submission.
-I won't repeat that discussion here, except to note that the EC's contentions are inconsistent with its own public statements regarding biotech products.
-For example, the EC's Scientific Steering Committee stated that "published review of data do not indicate the GM crops presently in cultivation pose any more risks for humans, animals, and the environment than do their conventional counterparts." - 17.
+For example, the United States pointed out that the EC's contentions in this case are inconsistent with its own public statements regarding biotech products.
+According to the EC's Scientific Steering Committee, "published review of data do not indicate the GM crops presently in cultivation pose any more risks for humans, animals, and the environment than do their conventional counterparts." - 16.
 In addition, the experts' responses do not support the EC's presentation on risks and uncertainties of biotech products.
-Regarding the potential for these products to present any human health effects, the advice from the experts both in their written testimony, and during the discussions last week--identified no scientific issues that could justify the EC's inability to determine whether the products met its level of protection.
-Rather, the advice confirmed that the totality of the information presented was generally sufficient to allow the EC to evaluate any potential adverse human health effects, even if in the abstract a scientist might have preferred more detailed molecular characterization, or more precise information on a particular point.
+Regarding the potential for these products to present any human health effects, the advice from the experts both in their written testimony, and during the discussions last week--identified no scientific issues that could justify the EC's inability to determine whether the products met the EC's level of protection.
+Rather, the advice confirmed that the totality of the information presented was generally sufficient to allow the EC to evaluate any potential adverse human health effects, even if in the abstract a scientist might have preferred more detailed molecular characterization, or more precise information on a particular point. - 17.
+Furthermore, while the experts believed that issues relating to the evaluation of environmental effects were frequently more complex than those for food safety, the experts also presented various ways to analyze and resolve the issues the EC raised.
+For example, on issues relating to potential effects on non-target organisms, one expert confirmed that although the evaluation of potential effects on non-target organisms can be challenging because it is not possible to study all of the various species, systems, and biogeochemical cycles, several different methodologies to do so are available.
+The expert (Dr. Andow) mentioned two approaches, one using general environmental indicator species, and the other focusing on those non-target organisms that would be expected to be exposed in the agricultural environment where the crops would be grown.
+The fact that these methods have been available since 1999 calls into question the EC's post-hoc justifications.